FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 2018.
 It was agreed by the Members at the September Council meeting to hold the Annual

-Budget Meeting on Thursday 15th November 2018 at 11am, in Council Chamber, Dooradoyle.--- 6
+Budget Meeting on Thursday 15th November 2018 at 11am, in Council Chamber, Dooradoyle.
+---
+6

 **Budget Process**